zzningxp/PointPillars-ROS/README.md

 This repo implements https://github.com/hova88/PointPillars_MultiHead_40FPS into Autoware lidar_point_pillars framework https://github.com/autowarefoundation/autoware_ai_perception/tree/master/lidar_point_pillars.

+Also, a fast Voxel-Feature-Extractor named boolmap (refer to https://github.com/Livox-SDK/livox_detection) has been implemented into this repo.
+The BOOLMAP vfe is very sample to map the detection range into binary voxels.
+Also it DOES NOT need any deep feature parameters.
+Further, it can achieve almost the same precisions of LARGE objects, however, it loses some details of smaller objects.

 However, multihead 40FPS models is originally tested on 3080Ti.
 It takes about 700ms one frame on Nvidia TX1, while 140ms on Nvidia Xavier.
+And the boolmap vfe with same multihead backbone run 40ms+ on Xavier.

-I use [OpenPCDet](https://github.com/hova88/OpenPCDet) to train accelerated models within 250ms on TX1 (model: zz0808_256_e50).
+I use [OpenPCDet](https://github.com/hova88/OpenPCDet) to train accelerated models.

+## Update 2022Nov

+Boolmap vfe is implemented.
+`pointpillar_boolmap_multihead.yaml` can be used to RUN a boolmap model.
+The model has been evaluated in NUSCENES datasets, and the results are in the table below.

-## Features
+## Update 2022Oct

-It supports 11/10 gather-feature point-pillar models.
+It NOW supports 11/10 gather-feature point-pillar models.
 11 gfeature model is trained by Nuscenes Data by OpenPCDet, which has 5 basic features.
 10 gfeature model is trained by Kitti Data by OpenPCDet, which has 4 basic features.

 However, the INPUT feature numbers of both dataset are 5.
 So, different models can deal with different input from rosbags.

-## Update
 The post process of the original PointPillars_MultiHead_40FPS project, is **HARD CODED** some configuraion.

 1) Hard coded 10 heads in 6 groups, I change it to read from yaml.
 2) Hard coded feature_num of the pillar with 5, I change it to read from yaml (Kitti = 4, Nuscence = 5).
 3) Hard coded gather_feature_num with 11, I change it to feature_num + 6.

-## More
 If you use kitti dataset to train a 11 gfeature model (you can add a refill zero dim into training procedure.
 While, I upload one sample model), you can use `pointpillar_kitti_g11.yaml` to infer this model.
 The differences of the yaml file is: `WITH_REFILL_DIM: True`